SaudTauqeer/xd-scenegraph-helper/readme.md

 # Usage

-You can it in your plugin setup like so:
+You can use it in your plugin setup like so:

 ```
 const {findAll, findOne, findChildren, findChild} = require("xd-scenegraph-helper");